 At the end of your stream, raid or host other channels as well.
 Not only will this help out other streamers (whom you should view as allies, not competition), they will most likely thank you for raiding your channel.
 This lets their viewers know of your existence.
 Some may check out your show next time you go live.
 Stay on their stream for at least 15-20 minutes to interact with them and their following to build relationships with them.

-6. Produce Interactive Content
+6. Produce Interactive Content on Twitch

 7. How to Use Social Media to Get Twitch Viewers